Hafez's Poems in Farsi and English

 دردا که راز پنهان خواهد شد آشکارا

-Alas, the hidden secret will become open to all.
+Alas, the hidden secret will soon be disclosed.

 The Art of Translation